rlawrenc/cosc_304/labs/lab6/README.md

 1. Make sure the [Microsoft SQL Server JDBC driver](code/mssql-jdbc-11.2.0.jre11.jar) is in your classpath.
 This can be done in VSCode in the `Java Project` tab.

-2. You must connect to SQL Server using SQuirreL or command line to create the workson database.
+2. If the workson database was not automatically created, you must connect to SQL Server using SQuirreL or command line to create the workson database.

 3. [Download the sample file](code/TestJdbcSqlServer.java).
 Save this file in your `cosc304_lab6` folder that you just created.